Winston Marshall: Mumford & Sons

 The band went on hiatus in 2013, but contributed to a compilation album by Idris Elba released in 2014, re-recording their song "Home" with Thandiswa Mazwai.
 They returned in 2015 with the album Wilder Mind, on which Marshall was credited as "WN5TN".
 There is no banjo on Wilder Mind, an electronic rock album that was influenced by the National; Aaron Dessner was a producer.
 Though his bandmates disagreed, Marshall said that they changed the sound because they did not enjoy touring so much with a limited repertoire.
 However, he also said that he had warmed to the banjo again after time away from having to play it, and used it on the band's 2015 tour.
 The album received mediocre reviews, with critics in disagreement on whether losing the banjos improved the band or not; The Guardian wrote that it "was far less polarising" than their first two albums, due to being "numbingly boring" and lacking the band's USP.
 The next year they released an EP, Johannesburg, with African artists Baaba Maal, Beatenberg and the Very Best; they had been approached to do the project after Marshall worked with Maal on other music.
 The EP does not use the banjo.
-Marshall sang lead vocals on the song "Fool You've Landed", which he co-wrote with then-girlfriend Dianna Agron and Beatenberg's Matthew Field.
+Marshall sang lead vocals on the song "Fool You've Landed".